hdiuserstudies/paths_revisit/student-stem-paths/assets/consent.md

 ## Title of Project: STEM Paths with Generative AI
 ## Request to Participant in Reserch
 We/I would like to invite you to participate in a web-based study.
-The study is part of a research study whose purpose is to solve and evaluate probability and combinatoric math problems.
+The study is part of a research study whose purpose is to solve probability and combinatoric math problems.

 ## Key Information
 - Your consent is being sought for participation in a research project and your participation is voluntary.
 - The purpose of the research is to evaluate the difficulty of math problems to help develop an interactive large language model (LLM)-based system and you are being asked to take part because you are a current student.
 - The anticipated amount of time that your participation will take will be 45 minutes.
-- The procedures that you will be asked to complete will be solving and evaluating math problems based on the language and answering a brief questionnaire.
+- The procedures that you will be asked to complete will be solving math problems based on the language and answering a brief questionnaire.
 - The reasonably foreseeable risks and discomforts to you in this study are minimal.
 - There are no direct benefits to you from participation.
 - As compensation for your participation, you will be compensated $12 USD/hour.